 This is the story of the Robinson family —and the aftermath suffered in losing their 26-year-old daughter to bulimia.
 Working closely with the family, Laia Abril reconstructs Cammy’s life telling her story through memories and flashbacks shared during the family’s grieving process.

-On Eating Disorders, documents the most uncomfortable aspects of the deadliest of mental health disorder as its new triggers and major taboos.
-In this third chapter, Abril opens the boundaries further the most avoided agents: death and its collateral victims.
+On Eating Disorders, documents and visualises uncomfortable aspects of the most fatal of mental health disorders, and its triggers and taboos.
+In this third chapter, Abril opens the boundaries of the two of the most avoided topics: death and the subsequent suffering of the collateral victims.

 “The girl we thought we knew was not.
 To be perfectly honest I don’t think I ever knew Cammy.”Jan, Cammy’s mother